imgix/imgix-objc/README.md

 All of the options are implemented as properties with inline documentation so it's easy to manipulate your images without looking up their documentation.
 Simply create an `IGXClient` with your host and token.
 (You can specify `nil` for  your token if you don't want signed URLs.)

-Now you can adjust the properties to customize your image.
-All URLs you create with `URLWithPath:` will have those settings applied.
-This is especially handy if you use the same options everywhere.
+Once you have a client, you can call `URLWithPath:` to generate an imgix URL for a given path.
+To generate URLs with parameters, just call `URLWithPath:andOptions:` with an NSDictionary of options instead.

 The following example is in Swift, but you can of course use this library in Objective-C as well.